gmurdocca/signalbot/README.md

 ## Configure signal-cli and start SignalBot

 1. Register the bot with Signal.
-To  get  the value for <captcha_id> token, go to https://signalcaptchas.org/registration/generate.html then use your browser's developer tools to check for a redirect starting with signalcaptcha://.
+To  get the value for <captcha_token>, go to https://signalcaptchas.org/registration/generate.html then use your browser's developer tools to check for a redirect starting with signalcaptcha://.
 Everything after signalcaptcha:// is the captcha token.

 The <phone_number> must be in international format and must include the country calling code.
 Hence it should start with a "+" sign.
 It also should be a unique phone number, eg a land line, etc.

 ```
-signal-cli -u <phone_number> register --voice --captcha <captcha_id>
+signal-cli -u <phone_number> register --voice --captcha <captcha_token>
 ```

 2. Wait for a phone call and note the PIN that is given.
 Verify using command.